ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

 </div>

 **Demo 2: Real Experiment in Dynamic Lab Scenario**
-- Robot: [ROSMASTER X3](https://category.yahboom.net/collections/ros-robotics/products/rosmaster-x3) equipped with 1) a RPLIDAR S2L lidar with a range of 8 m for obstacle detection, 2) MD520 motor with encoder for detection of rotation angle and linear displacement, and 3) MPU9250 IMU for detection of speed, acceleration, and orientation.
-- Localization: An Extended Kalman Filter is used to fuse data from the IMU and motor encoder for localization.
-- Scenario: 7m × 7m lab space with a static layout and three humans.

 <div class="row">
      <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/SMART_experiment.gif" title="example image" class="img-fluid rounded z-depth-1"%}